-- The blood test must be performed in Mexico and should not be taken more than 14 days prior to the ceremony.
+- Your blood tests must be performed in Mexico and should not be performed more than 14 days prior to the ceremony.
 The blood will be tested for HIV, RPR (sexually transmitted diseases) and blood type.
-The results, together with a certificate of the blood test will be ready in 24 hours.
+The results, together with a certificate of the blood test, will be ready in 24 hours.
 Upon arrival, your wedding coordinator sets the appointment for the next morning at 8.00 A.M.
 The test requires an empty stomach.
 The doctor will perform the blood test either in your room or in the coordinator’s office.

 What is the price of the blood test?

 - The blood test costs $220 per couple.
 The payment must be made directly with the doctor in either cash or traveler’s checks or can be charged to your room account.

 Can I have a doctor perform the test in my country and take the results to the resort?